 SBS-1000 Phase 1

 SBS-147 CMC and IND-enabling Studies

 Arylepoxamides are first in class compounds which bind to the newly discovered receptor, the AEAr.
 In preclinical studies, arylepoxamides demonstrate potent analgesia for acute and chronic pain and a clean safety profile lacking respiratory depression, physical dependence, and reward behavior.

 Opioid Use Disorder

-Our MOR/DOR modulators are synthetic compounds that are structurally similar to mitragynine pseudoindoxyl - one of the primary alkaloids in Kratom.
+Our MOR Agonist/DOR Antagonists are synthetic compounds that are structurally similar to mitragynine pseudoindoxyl - one of the primary alkaloids in Kratom.
 SBS-226 is a new chemical entity (NCE) synthesized and developed in the Majumdar Lab.
 SBS-226 is a very weak MOR agonist and potent DOR antagonist.
 Preclinically, SBS-226 can ameliorate opioid withdrawal but does not demonstrate abuse potential, respiratory depression, or physical dependence.

 Irreversible MOR Antagonists

 SBS-371 is a first in class irreversible MOR antagonist being developed for the acute treatment and prophylaxis of opioid overdose.
 The opioid epidemic has transformed to a fentanyl epidemic and urgently demands more potent, longer lasting MOR antagonists.
 Preclinically, SBS-371 can prevent and reverse a synthetic opioid overdose (e.g. fentanyl and fentanyl derivatives).

 Our peripherally acting bitopic DOR agonists bind to the orthostatic and allosteric sites of delta opioid receptors (DOR).
 Preclinically, SBS-406 alleviates neuropathic pain and does not elicit the side effects seen with centrally acting DOR agonists.